chris-dangerfield/printsheet/README.md

 Easily create beautiful spreadsheets with R. Printsheet aims to tansform your data into a human readable form, described, styled and linked.
 We are currently working up a beta release, if you would like to help, let me know at chris.dangerfield@gmail.com.

 ## The vision
+Ever finished a piece of analysis and wanted to give the results to your stakeholders, but the first thing they have to do is open it and resize the columns, add a filter, or copy some data into another workbook to make it useful to them?
+Printsheet aims to make some assumptions in this process to automate the creation of human readable spreadsheets.

 With one function, the dataset is exported to xlsx, with columns resized, and saved with an appropriate name in the working directory:
 ```R
 printsheet(mtcars)